NiryoRobotics/roscon-2025/workshop/workshop_packaging_manager/pl_chardonnay_report.md

 To start, let's re-activate the collision object and the Rviz node in the launch file, real professionals don't care about being seen as noobs lol.

-**If you are running the solution inside docker, be sure that you gave access to the display of the host machine. (xhost +)**
+> 💡 Tip: If you are running the solution inside docker, be sure that you gave access to the display of the host machine. (xhost +)

 Running the solution again we now see that the placed object is completely not relevant, and do not reprensent the real situation.
 Besides this random object being huge, the robot tries to reach its goal without entering in collision with it, leading to the generation of crazy trajectories :